-THE TRUSTEES HAVE DECIDED TO TEMPORARILY CLOSE THE GENERAL FUND DUE TO COVID-19.
+THE TRUSTEES HAVE DECIDED TO MAKE TEMPORARY CHANGES DUE TO COVID-19.
+APPLICATIONS FOR SUPPORT FROM THE GENERAL FUND ARE CAPPED AT £2,000 PER APPLICATION PER PARTY.
 THIS WILL BE KEPT UNDER REVIEW AND IN THE MEANTIME ALL ENQUIRIES SHOULD BE MADE TO THE COMPANY SECRETARY AT THE ADDRESS BELOW.

 THE TRUST REMAINS OPEN FOR APPLICATIONS FOR GRANTS FOR THE FOLLOWING RESTRICTED AND RING-FENCED PURPOSES: